cunarist/tokio-with-wasm/README.md

 To address this issue, this crate offers `tokio` imports with the **same names** as the original native ones, providing workarounds for these constraints.

+## Future Vision

+Because a large portion of Rust's web ecosystem is based on `wasm32-unknown-unknown` right now, we had to make an alias crate of `tokio` to use its functionalities directly on the web.

+Hopefully, when `wasm32-wasi` becomes the mainstream Rust target for the web, [`jco`](https://github.com/bytecodealliance/jco) might be an alternative to `wasm-bindgen` as it can provide full `std` functionalities with browser shims (polyfills).
+However, this will take time because the [`wasi-threads`](https://github.com/WebAssembly/wasi-threads) proposal still has a long way to go.

+Until then, there's `tokio_with_wasm`!

 ## Usage

 Add this library to your `Cargo.toml`: